environmental-forecasting/model-ensembler/docs/user/templates.md

 For the ensemble:

 * **a model:** The individual model to be executed by a run.
 * **a run:** A run refers to the execution of a model, with a given set of parameters.
+A run will be submitted to an HPC backed (such as SLURM).
 * **a batch:** We refer to the collection of model runs as a batch. `model-ensembler` can be used to configure a _single_ batch or a _list_ of batches.
 The batch also includes common pre-and post **run** tasks, which are common for each **run** but not for each **batch**.
 _**TZ: keen to change the pre/post wording here to avoid confusion with pre-batch/post-batch**_.